 Deciding between a nanny or daycare will depend on what you think is best for your child and works for you.
 Each will come with its benefits and challenges.
 Some questions to think about:

 Think about those questions.
-Create a pros and cons list and make a decision that you can feel good about.
+Create a list of pros and cons and make a decision that you can feel good about.

 GTM can help

-If you decide that a nanny is the right childcare option for you, it means you will become a household employer.
-And this is where GTM Payroll Services comes in to help remove the worries and hassles of household employment from paying your nanny with direct deposit to remitting the proper taxes on time, every time to taking care of year-end tax forms.
+If you decide that a nanny is the right childcare option, you will become a household employer.
+This is where GTM Payroll Services comes in to help remove the worries and hassles of household employment, from paying your nanny with direct deposit to remitting the proper taxes on time, every time, to taking care of year-end tax forms.
 It’s a comprehensive service for busy families who would rather spend time doing the things they love in life than figuring out payroll and taxes.
 To learn more, call (800) 929-9213 and speak with one of our household employment experts.
 They’ll answer all your questions in a complimentary, no-obligation consultation.
 Or schedule time with us at your convenience.

 Hiring a nanny?